hulkdx/findprofessional-frontend-mobile/README.md

 Repository: Fetches data either from a remote or local data source and exposes them to our domain layer.
 It only talks to abstractions so that it won’t violate the Dependency Inversion Principle.
 It is a common code (KMM) for both android and iOS.

+# TODO

+Move the compose functions into common module when [multiplatform iOS](https://github.com/JetBrains/compose-multiplatform-ios-android-template) is stable.